bmt26/SimpleTweet_Part_2/README.md

 ### Notes

-The app was relatively straight forward, but I did find difficulty in converting the absolute time to relative time by parsing the string as this was relatively new to me.
+The app was relatively straightforward, but I did find difficulty in converting the absolute time to relative time by parsing the string as this was relatively new to me.

 ### Open-source libraries used